 - Global system announcements are restricted to issues related to the Canvas LMS, its integrations, and emergency situations where student, faculty, or staff wellbeing may be at risk.
 We pride ourselves on providing an ad-free experience so students can access their course content without interference.

-- Our announcements are restricted in length to 3-4 sentences but may contain links to additional information
+- Our announcements and calendar events are restricted in length to 3-4 sentences but may contain links to additional information

-- Announcements must only contain text and screenshots (no banners, images, gifs, etc.)
+- Announcements and events must only contain text and screenshots (no banners, images, gifs, etc.)

 - Text may be stylized (bolded, italicized, etc.) but we have a universal font in Canvas that is required

 - Global calendar events are managed by Student Access and Success.

 - The data housed within the Learning Management System is owned by the users who interact with the system.

 - Users with protected data include students, faculty, and administration.

 - There are many levels of approval to consider when trying to access this sensitive data, please work directly with the Office of Institutional Effectiveness or the Chief Data Officer, to request LMS data from the official university data warehouse.

 Common requests that are NOT within the Scope of Canvas